gem-pasteur/macsylib/doc/source/user_guide/outputs.rst

     To see all possible, candidate systems without further processing, see files `all_systems.txt` and `all_systems.tsv`.

-    The `best_solution.tsv` file is the most similar to former V1 file `macsyfinder.report`.
+    The `best_solution.tsv` file is the most similar to former V1 file `macsylib.report`.

   * :ref:`best_solution_loners.tsv <best_solution_loners_tsv>` and :ref:`best_solution_multisystems.tsv <best_solution_multisystems_tsv>` report
     hits which have been identified as loners or multi-systems which means that the corresponding gene is tagged as a 'loner' or 'multi-system' in the model definition